Registered user

 A registered user is a user of a website, program, or other systems who has previously registered.
 Registered users normally provide some sort of credentials (such as a username or e-mail address, and a password) to the system in order to prove their identity: this is known as logging in.
 Systems intended for use by the general public often allow any user to register simply by selecting a register or sign up function and providing these credentials for the first time.
-Registered users may be granted privileges beyond those granted to unregistered users.
+Registered users may be granted privileges beyond those granted to registered users.

 Rationale

 User registration and login enables a system to personalize itself.
 For example, a website might display a welcome banner with the user's name and change its appearance or behavior according to preferences indicated by the user.
 The system may also allow a logged-in user to send and receive messages, and to view and modify personal files or other information.